 Which Ingredients Is Ramen Made Of?

-Ramen seems to be an intricate dish but turns out it is not.
-The ingredient is familiar and easy to buy at any supermarket.
+Ramen seems to be an intricate dish, but it is not.
+Now, you can easily buy some noodles specialized for making ramen at any supermarket.
 I will spill the beans on ramen ingredients to you.

 The former version of ramen includes three components: the Chinese wheat noodles, the broth, and the Chinese roast pork.